Elehiggle/ChatGPTMattermostChatbot/README.md

 - Supports the **Vision API** for describing images.
 Images from PDFs will also be sent here
 - **Gets transcripts of YouTube videos** for easy tl;dw summarizations.
 Title, description and uploader are also provided
+- Ability to create custom emoji from image URLs, optionally with removing the background
 - Accesses additional live information via function calling (requires TOOL_USE_ENABLED="TRUE").
   Currently supported: **stock data** (via Yahoo Finance, eg. ask about AAPL) **cryptocurrency data** (